 Since 1 October 2018 we are part of a North Devon collaboration delivering appointments across practices in the area.
-These appointments are available to patients from across North Devon, to be booked by their usual GP practice.
-At Hartland Surgery we wanted to take part in delivering this service.
-We hope it can help local GP practices work together, offer more flexible appointment times for patients and to ensure Hartland does not miss out on valuable new funding.
+These appointments are available to patients from across Torridge primary care network, to be booked by their usual GP practice.

 Non NHS work

 The GPs carry out non NHS work such as medical reports or examinations, private letters or prescriptions and proof of identification for passports etc. These types of activities are not within the boundaries of NHS work and therefore we charge a fee to provide these services.
 If you request this type of appointment, please ask the receptionist how much the fee will be and an invoice will be made available on the day of your appointment for payment.
-As a guide we charge £30 per 15 minutes of work.
+As a guide we charge £48 per 15 minutes of work (£40 plus £8 VAT).

 Adult Health Checks

 Appointments can be made with the Practice Nurse or Healthcare Assistant for health checks and advice on diet, weight, exercise, smoking, alcohol consumption, stress and heart disease prevention.